On the Boundedness of Globally $F$-split varieties: Conic Bundles

-\begin{theorem} Let $(X,\Delta,Z)$ be a regular, tame conic bundle and $|A|$ a very ample linear system on $Z$.
-Then there is a log resolution $(X',\Delta') \to (X,\Delta)$ such that for a general $H \in |A|$, the pullback $G'$ to $X'$ is smooth with $(X',\Delta'+G')$ log smooth. \end{theorem} \begin{proof} Write $E$ for the reduced exceptional divisor.
-Clearly a general $G'$ avoids the intersection of any $3$ components of $\text{Supp}(\Delta')+E$, and from above $(X,G'+E)$ is log smooth.
-Suppose $D$ is a horizontal component of $\Delta$.
+Clearly a general $G'$ avoids the intersection of any $3$ components of $\text{Supp}(\Delta')+E$, and from above $(X',G'+E)$ is log smooth.
+Suppose $D$ is a vertical component of $\Delta$.
 Then either $G$ can be assumed to avoid it, or to meet it at a smooth fibre.
-By the usual arguments, since the only non-contracted curves we blow up map separably onto their image, $G'$ meets $D'$ the strict transform of $D$ along a log smooth locus.
+By the usual arguments, since the only non-contracted curves we blow up map separably onto their image, $G'$ meets $D'$ the strict transform of $D$ on $X'$ along a log smooth locus.
 Further this locus meets any exceptional divisor either transversally or not at all.
 Now suppose $D_{2}$ is any other component of $\text{Supp}(\Delta')+E$ which does not dominate $Z$.
 Then if either $D_{2}.D'$ has dimension less than $1$ or is contracted over $Z$ then a general $G'$ avoids it, so suppose otherwise.
 In which case $D_{2}$ must be exceptional over $X$ with image $V\subseteq D$ on $X$.
 However $D_{2}.D'$ is just the strict transform of $V$ inside $D'$ and, for a general $G'$, $G'.D_{2}.D$ is log smooth as required.

 It remains then to consider the horizontal components of $\Delta$.
 Let $D$ be any such component and $D'$ its strict transform.
 Since $(X,\Delta,Z)$ is tame, so is $(X',\Delta',Z)$.
-In particular then $D' \to Z$ is tamely ramified and so residually separated over $Z$ away from finitely many points of $Z$.
-Hence by Bertini's theorem, Theorem \ref{Bertini}, the pullback of a general $H$, which is just the intersection of a general $G'$ with $D'$ is smooth.
-Further as $D' \to Z$ is tamely ramified, if $V$ is any curve on $D'$ not contracted over $Z$ a general $G'|_{D'}$ meets it transversally.
+In particular then $D' \to Z$ is divisorially tamely ramified and so residually separated over $Z$ away from finitely many points of $Z$.
+Hence by Bertini's Theorem, \autoref{Bertini}, the pullback of a general $H$, which is just the intersection of a general $G'$ with $D'$ is smooth.
+Further as $D' \to Z$ is divisorially tamely ramified, if $V$ is any curve on $D'$ not contracted over $Z$ a general $G'|_{D'}$ meets it transversally.
 Hence for any other component $D_{2}$ of $\text{Supp}(\Delta')+E$ we have $(X',D'+D_{2}+G')$ log smooth for a general $G'$ and the result follows. \end{proof}

-\begin{corollary} Suppose $(X,\Delta,Z)$ is a terminal, $\epsilon$ sub klt, tame conic bundle.
-Take a general very ample $H$ on $Z$, with $G=f^{*}H$, then $(G,\Delta|_{G}=\Delta_{G})$ is $\epsilon$ sub klt. \end{corollary} \begin{proof} Throwing away finitely many points of $Z$ we may freely suppose that the conic bundle is regular.
+\begin{corollary} Suppose $(X,\Delta,Z)$ is a terminal, sub $\epsilon$-klt, tame conic bundle.
+Take a general very ample $H$ on $Z$, with $G=f^{*}H$, then $(G,\Delta|_{G}=\Delta_{G})$ is sub $\epsilon$-klt. \end{corollary} \begin{proof} Throwing away finitely many points of $Z$ we may freely suppose that the conic bundle is regular.